Italian Squid Recipe

 In the meantime, food is a great way to relive memories and wonderful experiences – so please indulge me.
 This is one of the recipes that I learnt to cook at La Cucina del Gusto on the Amalfi Coast, Italy last year.
 It is a simple recipe with classic Italian flavors.
 Simple but fabulous.

 I make this recipe about once a month.
 It is outlined below pretty much as it was taught to us by Chef Carmen.
-You can find it here if you would like to take a look at the school, or just day dream about a wonderful food adventure on the Amalfi Coast. ….

 The main tip that Chef Carmen taught us about this dish – besides the practical skills to clean a squid – was to use a very wide based pan (as wide as possible to prevent the squid from stewing and becoming tough).
 The heat should medium/high.
 The cooking time is a little longer than I would have anticipated but it works.

 Quick, simple fresh flavors of Italy made in a jiffy at the end of a busy day.
 Can you think of anything better?
 Beside being back there eating it and learning some more recipes from the wonderful Chef Carmen…..I think not.

 Do you dream to return or to travel to an international location?
 Where is it and why?

 Stay up to date with the latest by following Kyrstie on social media.